Xilinx/mlir-aie/docs/Tracing.md

 ```

 Some configurations like the Port Running 0/1 events are further configured by a secondary configuration register.
-In this case, we route the port activity from the stream switch to 0 or 1.
+In this case, we route the port activity from the stream switch to Port running 0 or 1.
 | Config Register | Address | Field | Bits | Reset Value | Description |
 |-----------------|---------|-------|------|-------------|-------------|
 | Stream Switch Event Port Selection 1 | 0x3FF04 | Port 7 Master/Slave | [29], 0xN------- | 0 | Master or slave for port 7, 1=master, 0=slave |